albancrommer/openvpn-install/README.md

 Apart from sparing a reasonable of bandwidth, the advantage lays in what is considered *unsafe*.
 We consider analytics, tracking or exploits to be *unsafe*.

-[PiHole](https://pi-hole.net/) and [BobsNico](https://github.com/BobNisco/adblocking-vpn) were other inspirations / guides on that topic.

-We use [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) for that purpose, together with an agressive [Hosts Blacklist](https://github.com/mitchellkrogza/Ultimate.Hosts.Blacklist) as a default.
+We technicaly use [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to read the banned hosts list.

+By default, our hosts list source is the rather agressive [Ultimate Hosts Blacklist](https://github.com/mitchellkrogza/Ultimate.Hosts.Blacklist) (+1.3M hosts)

 A daily cron script is created to update daily the hosts ban list.
 You can edit and configure your sources in `/etc/hosts_ban.conf`, one HTTP source per line.

+[PiHole](https://pi-hole.net/) and [BobsNico](https://github.com/BobNisco/adblocking-vpn) were other inspirations / guides on that topic.

 ### Donations